derek-corcoran-barrios/OccupancyClass/OccupancyClass/Occupancy.md

 ***

 - Detection probability psi
-- Occupancy probability p given prsence
+- Occupancy probability p given presence
 - p* probability to detect at least one time in t surveys
 - S number of surveyed sites
 - Sd number of sites where species is detected